Prospect Park autumn family photos.

 - Tickle fight – gives a lot of laughs and candid reactions.

 There are few more of those and if you have an idea what will work with your kids let me know we can surly try it.

 Where to go for photos in Prospect Park?

-With a lot of people being in the park that weekend I decided it will be best to stick to the closed area.
-Therefore I picked surroundings of boathouse since there is a lot different backdrops in close proximity.
+During the weekend when the park was crowded, I decided to stay within the closed area.
+I chose the surroundings of the boathouse as there were many different backdrops in close proximity.

 I have prepared full list of places for family sessions in Prospect Park.
 Check out this guide before heading out.